alexisdpc/Options-Analytics/README.md

 The ultimate goal is to provide a clean, modular foundation for building more complex trading strategies, risk management systems, or academic research models.

+Other projects in this repository include:
+- Adverse Selection Detection Algorithm
+- Delta Hedging Stock Simulation

 # Options Market Microstructure Analysis